Broneer Type VIIA/B=Howland Type 24C=Scheibler Type RSL 5

 Circular outline.
 Convex body with rounded shoulder.
 Rim set off by prominent groove slopes downward to wide central filling hole.
 Black glaze on exterior.
 Corinthian.

 Fabric: 7.5YR 8/4, pink.
 Slip: 2.5YR 4/2, weak red, to 2.5YR 5/6, red.
-Somewhat soft, fine fabric with very rare, very small, spherical white inclusions and very rare, tiny flecks of golden mica.
-Thin, even, dull to semilustrous slip, very flaky.
-Corinthian.
+Somewhat soft, fine fabric; smooth break and surface texture; very rare, very small, spherical white inclusions; very rare, small, angular, red inclusions; very rare dark (gray) bits; very rare, tiny sparkles (micaceous?).
+Thin, even, dull to semilustrous slip, flaky.
+Attic.

 One small fragment preserves ca. 25% of shoulder and inner rim.
 Slight gouging and abrasion; slight, sparse encrustation.